 I wish to speak to-day, not as a Massachusetts man, nor as a Northern man, but as an American, and a member of the Senate of the United States.
 It is fortunate that there is a Senate of the United States; a body not yet moved from its propriety, not lost to a just sense of its own dignity and its own high responsibilities, and a body to which the country looks, with confidence, for wise, moderate, patriotic, and healing counsels.
 It is not to be denied that we live in the midst of strong agitations, and are surrounded by very considerable dangers to our institutions and our government.
 The imprisoned winds are let loose.

 The above words were powerfully delivered by Senator Daniel Webster on the 7th of March, 1850.
-The occasion concerned the Fugitive Slave Act, a piece of volatile legislation forcing the return of runaway slaves to the South.
-Webster truly fell on a metaphorical sword to keep our nation whole.
+The occasion concerned the Fugitive Slave Act, a piece of explosive legislation forcing the return of runaway slaves to the South.
+Webster truly fell on a political sword to keep our nation whole.
 Notable in his grand eloquence was his specific reverence, and deference to the chamber Webster addressed, the august United States Senate.

 I found myself quite uncomfortable viewing the State of the Union on Tuesday night.
 Each year, this duty is clearly defined for America’s Chief Executive.
 Article 2, Section 3 of the U.S. Constitution mandates that the President shall . . . give to Congress Information on the of the State of the Union . . .
 The word is “shall,” not “may.”
 So it was with personal distress, that we all witnessed such bad behavior from the right side of the aisle.